A Ferguson associate helps a facilities supply worker review his inventory on wooden shelves.

 Lower your facility TCO with Ferguson

-There are not only a financial savings through reduced labor expenses but also an environmental benefit to having a sustainable facility.
+There are not only financial savings through reduced labor expenses, but also an environmental benefit to having a sustainable facility.
 By examining TCO, you can find ways to reduce your environmental impact while lowering your labor and operating expenses.
 Discover how Ferguson Facilities Supply can help you keep your facility running at full speed.